vekexasia/bigint-swissknife/packages/bigint-uint8array/README.md

 The original `bigint-buffer` library provided a solid foundation for working with BigInts, offering efficient conversion to and from buffers without the need for intermediate hexadecimal string conversion.
 By extending its capabilities to include support for signed integers, this project aims to address a broader spectrum of use cases, making it a more versatile tool for developers working with large or complex numerical data.

+Be aware that `bigint-buffer` is a **peer dependency** of this library and is used internally.
+When not installed the library will use a pure JS implementation.

+For those who are not in need for extreme performance it is recommended to not install `bigint-buffer` and use the pure JS implementation to keep the dependency chain as small as possible.

 ## Installation

 Add the library to your project: